tremor-rs/tremor-www-main/content/governance/_index.md

 description = "Tremor project governance model"
 +++

-The tremor project originated as an internal solution at Wayfair and is currently transitioning to fully open community based open source development.
+The tremor project originated as an internal solution at Wayfair and has become a CNCF sandbox project with an open community based open source development model.
 There are three pillars to the governance model for tremor that are worth explicitly acknowledging.

 ## Governance model